Anshu122006/CalculatorApp/README.md

  - path: any
  - intl: ^0.20.2

-dependencies can be checked in the pubspec.ymal file too.
+Dependencies can be checked in the pubspec.ymal file too.

 Key features of the app:
 - In normal mode, it calculates and stores the result dynamically